Euphoria

 • Nika King (Funny Married Stuff, Greenleaf) as Leslie Bennett

-• Storm Reid (Missing, A Wrinkle in Time) as Gia Bennett
+• Storm Reid (Missing, A Wrinkle In Time) as Gia Bennett

 Find out more about the cast and characters here.